Amando Moreno: Return to Red Bulls

-On January 10, 2018 it was announced that Moreno had returned to his first club signing with New York Red Bulls.
+On January 10, 2018, it was announced that Moreno had returned to his first club signing with New York Red Bulls.
 He was later waived by the Red Bulls, and signed to New York Red Bulls II on a USL contract.
-On March 31, 2018 Moreno scored his first two goals for New York in a 5-2 victory over Charleston Battery, for his efforts he was named to the USL Team of the Week.
-On October 27, 2018 Moreno scored the lone goal for New York in a 1-0 victory over FC Cincinnati, with the victory New York ended Cincinnati's record 24-game unbeaten run and advanced to the Eastern Conference Final for the third straight year.
+On March 31, 2018, Moreno scored his first two goals for New York in a 5–2 victory over Charleston Battery, for his efforts he was named to the USL Team of the Week.
+On October 27, 2018, Moreno scored the lone goal for New York in a 1–0 victory over FC Cincinnati, with the victory New York ended Cincinnati's record 24-game unbeaten run and advanced to the Eastern Conference Final for the third straight year.

+New Mexico United

+Moreno signed with USL Championship side New Mexico United in December 2019.
+He was named New Mexico United's Offensive Player of the Year following the 2020 season.

 International

 Moreno has represented the United States at the Under-18 level.
 He was eligible to represent Mexico, due to his father, or El Salvador, due to his mother.

 U.S. U-20 MNT head coach Tab Ramos called up Moreno for the U-21 International National Teams Football Tournament from November 9–19 in Marbella, Spain.

 Moreno was called up to the United States senior team for a May 2016 friendly against Puerto Rico.

 Moreno received a Salvadoran passport in June 2021 making him eligible for inclusion in the El Salvador National Team.
 On July 1, 2021, Moreno was called up to El Salvador's 2021 CONCACAF Gold Cup squad.
 He made his senior debut for La Selecta July 4, 2021, in a friendly match against Qatar.